microsoft/qsharp/katas/content/random_numbers/index.md

 @[section]({"id": "random_numbers_introduction", "title": "What's next?"})

-# What's Next?
-We hope you enjoyed this tutorial on quantum random number generation!
+We hope you enjoyed this Kata on quantum random number generation!
 If you're looking to learn more about quantum computing and Q#, here are some suggestions:
 * For another look at quantum random number generation, you can check out the [Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"](https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction).